noellepunk/Neuro-Vegas/README.md

 - Sometimes player kill context will fail to send, most commonly occurs when an enemy is killed from far away or a group of enemies are bunched up close together
 - Sometimes dialogue context will fail to send, most commonly occurs when an actor is talking through an object (i.e radio or intercom), but otherwise it is *somewhat* rare
 - Sometimes dialogue context will be incorrect, most commonly occurs when purchasing something from a vendor
-- Due to how bright Neuro's textures are, she will start glowing like crazy whenever she is directly facing the sun, this can technically be fixed by disabling HDR in the game's preferences file but this also makes the game look significally worse so I personally recommend against it
 - If Neuro Integration is enabled, whenever Neuro has a throwable weapon equipped, she will never run out during combat (It is kinda funny to watch Neuro endlessly lob grenades at an enemy with no regard for anyone's safety so I consider this to be more of a feature)
 - I also recommend keeping save-scumming to a minimum, as it may confuse Neuro if she is sent context about a quest shes already completed or an enemy shes already killed